microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

     "packagelists/cloud-init-packages.json"
 ],
 ```
+### RemoveRpmDb

+RemoveRpmDb triggers RPM database removal after the packages have been installed.
+Removing the RPM database may break any package managers inside the image.

 ### KernelOptions

 KernelOptions key consists of a map of key-value pairs, where a key is an identifier and a value is a name of the package (kernel) used in a scenario described by the identifier.
 During the build time, all kernels provided in KernelOptions will be built.